Ralph Adam Fine

 A former attorney for the United States Department of Justice, Fine gained public attention as an author and Milwaukee television host before seeking public office.
-As a Milwaukee County Circuit Court judge from 1979–88, Fine was known for his staunch opposition to plea bargaining, a position which helped secure his election to District I of the state Court of Appeals in 1988.
-He served on the Milwaukee-based court until his death in December 2014.
+Fine was known for his staunch opposition to plea bargaining, a position which helped secure his election to District I of the state Court of Appeals in 1988.

-Early life and career
+Early life and education

 Fine was born in New York City, the son of New York Supreme Court justice Sidney A. Fine and impressionist artist Libby Poresky.

+Fine graduated from Tufts University in 1962 and received his Juris Doctor degree from Columbia Law School in 1965.

+Early career

-He graduated from Tufts University in 1962 and received his law degree from Columbia Law School in 1965.
-Following his graduation, Fine was a law clerk to Judge George Rosling of the United States District Court for the Eastern District of New York and worked for three years as an appellate attorney in the United States Justice Department Civil Division.
-After leaving the Justice Department, Fine relocated to Brown Deer, Wisconsin and became a full-time writer, publishing a legal novel titled Mary Jane vs. Pennsylvania, a critique of the pharmaceutical industry, and several law journal articles.
+Following his graduation from law school, Fine was a law clerk to Judge George Rosling of the United States District Court for the Eastern District of New York and worked for three years as an appellate attorney in the United States Justice Department Civil Division.
+After leaving the Justice Department, Fine relocated to Brown Deer, Wisconsin, and became a full-time writer, publishing a legal novel titled Mary Jane vs. Pennsylvania, a critique of the pharmaceutical industry, and several law journal articles.

 In 1972, he contested the Democratic nomination for Wisconsin's 9th congressional district, but was defeated; he later worked for WITI, hosting a legal affairs program called A Fine Point.
 As host of A Fine Point, Fine interviewed Nobel Prize laureates Elie Wiesel and Milton Friedman.

 Judicial career

+Circuit Court of Milwaukee County (1979–88)

-In 1979, Fine was elected to the Milwaukee County Circuit Court; during his campaign, he emphasized his opposition to plea bargaining.
+In 1979, Fine was elected to the Circuit Court of Milwaukee County.
+During his campaign, he emphasized his opposition to plea bargaining.

 While serving in the court's felony division in 1985, Fine presided over the trial and sentencing of Daniel McDonald, a Lafayette County judge who had murdered the law partner of an electoral rival.

 In 1987, after he received a large volume of substitution demands from defense counsel, Fine was transferred to the circuit court's civil division.

+Wisconsin Court of Appeals (1988–2014)

-In 1988, Fine challenged Wisconsin Court of Appeals Judge Ted E. Wedemeyer, Jr. for his seat on the court's Milwaukee-based District I. Touting his support of a stricter criminal justice system, Fine received the endorsement of The Milwaukee Sentinel and easily unseated Wedemeyer in the April general election.
+In 1988, Fine challenged Wisconsin Court of Appeals Judge Ted E. Wedemeyer Jr. for his seat on the court's Milwaukee-based District I. Touting his support of a stricter criminal justice system, Fine received the endorsement of The Milwaukee Sentinel and easily unseated Wedemeyer in the April general election.

 In 1989, Fine unsuccessfully challenged Wisconsin Supreme Court Justice Shirley Abrahamson; he ran once more for the Supreme Court, again unsuccessfully, in 1996.